-Our 'Terms and Conditions' provides authority for us to sign the tenancy agreement on your behalf.
+Our 'Terms and Conditions: Your Agreement' provides authority for us to sign the tenancy agreement on your behalf although we will not do so until we have your written instructions that you are happy with the prospective tenant.

-If you have chosen our Fully Managed service you agree to notify us of any change in your address/contact information as required under the 'Landlord and Tenant Act 1987'.
+If you have chosen our Fully Managed or Rent Management service you agree to notify us of any change in your address so that we may inform the tenant as required under the 'Landlord and Tenant Act 1987'.